 When I left my wonderful room at the Shangri-La I was still believing that I would be flying back to Beijing on a Thai's refurbished Boeing 777 but a last minute change of aircraft turned this into a Boeing 747-400 review.
 It was only my second time flying on a "Jumbo Jet" and also the first time on the upper deck.
-The first time I flew the "Queen of the Skies" was from Sydney to Johannesburg on Qantas.

 However, this is more of a historical review and doesn't necessarily represent Thai's latest Business Class, however the 747 will still be in service for a few more years so here we go...